ashishadhav/resume/README.md

 McDowell CV
 ===========
+Forked from the original McDowell CV to be even more concise and space efficient :-P

 McDowell CV is a LuaLaTeX class for building neat and space-efficient CVs using the design originally proposed by Gayle L. McDowell at http://www.careercup.com/resume.